 Land lease properties often sell for less than those not on leased land; which means you could purchase a larger apartment at a lower price.
 Bear in mind.
 However; the lot’s rent is split among the apartment owners and included in the monthly maintenance fee; making that maintenance higher than it would be in a similar building with the owned land.
 The portion that goes toward the maintenance is not tax deductible, either, so that’s something else to consider.
 The more years left on a land lease, the better.
 Most leases are renewed with no issue, but there is a rare occurrence when a lease is not renewed.
 In this case, the owner of the land would evict the condop.

 Another consideration is financing an apartment in a building with a land lease.
 Securing a mortgage on an apartment within a land-lease building could prove more challenging than acquiring one for a unit in a building that owns its land.

 You’ll find three boards in most condops.
 The first is a condo board, which represents the commercial spaces as well as the co-op portion of the building.

 The second is strictly a commercial board and handles any issues directly related to the commercial spaces.
 And the third is elected by the shareholders to preside over the residential units, making decisions regarding common areas such as the laundry room, storage, hallways, etc.

 It’s a myth that all condops have less stringent rules than co-ops.
-It’s likely that those operating as co-ops will enforce the same rules, e.g., the two-year maximum to sublet, and specifics of dog ownership.
-Similar to co-ops, condops operating as co-ops require board interviews.
+Those operating as co-ops will likely enforce the same laws, e.g., the two-year maximum to sublet, and specifics of dog ownership.
+Similar to cooperatives, condops operating as co-ops require board interviews.

 Many condops function as condos, however, and have liberal policies, such as no board interviews and less restrictive rules regarding pets and sublet policies.